 Students with a degree in Humanities for Teaching are excellent candidates for the Master in Teaching program, which enables them to earn an average of $7,000 per year more than their counterparts with only a Bachelor degree.
 View our Learning Outcomes.

 In partnership with Seattle University's College of Education we offer a specialization in elementary education.
 In their Junior and Senior years students prepare to apply for a Washington State Elementary (K-8) Teaching Credential and an English Language Learner (ELL) endorsement.

 Once students complete their degree and specialization, they are eligible to teach right away in both private and public schools.

 Students in the Humanities for Teaching degree and specialization take foundational humanities classes and specialized teaching classes, as well as classes in the discipline they want to teach.
-Three required internships give students real teaching experience.
+Two required internships give students real teaching experience.